pauldorehill/FSharp.Data.Cypher/README.md

 // Commit the results -> all names in database now set. let commmit : QueryResult<Person> = TransactionResult.commit transactionResult

-// Rollback: so there is no change to the database let rollBack : unit = TransactionResult.rollback transactionResult
+// Rollback -> there is no change to the database let rollBack : unit = TransactionResult.rollback transactionResult
 ```